Kondeti-Brahmeswari/CS252-OS-Assignment/Question 2/README.md

 Two programs were written to estimate the value of pi using the Monte Carlo method

-One program was run serially using a loop (serial_pi.c) while the other program made use of threading to parallely compute the value of pi (parallel_pi.c)
+One program was run serially using a loop (serial.c) while the other program made use of threading to parallely compute the value of pi (parallel.c)

 The number of random points chosen for the computation was 800000000